snowplow/snowplowanalytics.com/_posts/2019-05-27-Interview-with-Alex-Dean-Event-Streams-In-Action/index.md

 There are really two key messages to Event Streams in Action.
 The first is an explicit message: event stream-based approaches can radically transform your organisation if you are willing to explore and embrace them.
 I believe that the idea of event streams as a central digital nervous system for your business isn’t just marketing hype - certainly we are at an early stage on this journey but it will come to dominate thinking around data capability and even organisational design in the future.

 The second message is an implicit or subliminal one: I wanted to make it clear to software engineers and data professionals that data engineering is not some closed guild or mysterious cult.
 It’s really just a philosophy applied to general software engineering - once you “get” the philosophy and master the associated tools, technologies and patterns, you can start to be productive as a data engineer.
 I hope that Event Streams in Action helps inspire data-curious technologists and maybe encourages them into the data engineering profession and related data fields.

-*You can get your copy of [Event Streams in Action](https://www.manning.com/books/event-streams-in-action) and 40% off any Manning book by using the code **blsnowplow40.***

 [Event Streams]:/assets/img/blog/2019/05/Event-Streams-Action.png